 Cerebral amyloid angiopathy is characterised by the deposition of amyloid in the tunica media and/or tunica adventitia of small and medium-sized arteries of the cerebral cortex and leptomeninges 4,20.
 This is associated with fibrinoid degeneration with separation of the tunica media and tunica intima, and microaneurysm formation 1.

-There are a number of different proteins that can lead to amyloid deposition, however, the most common is Aß-protein which is a short (42 amino acid) peptide cleaved from amyloid precursor protein which is encoded on chromosome 21 20.
+There are a number of different proteins that can lead to intravascular amyloid deposition, however, the most common, as is the case in sporadic CAA, is Aß which is a short 42 amino acid peptide cleaved from amyloid precursor protein (APP) which is encoded on chromosome 21 20.

-Amyloid is an eosinophilic, insoluble protein, located in the extra-cellular space.
-It and stains with Congo red yielding apple green birefringence when viewed with polarised light 3,20.
+Aß is an eosinophilic, insoluble protein, located in the extra-cellular space.
+It and stains with Congo red yielding classic apple green birefringence when viewed with polarised light 3,20.
 When staining with thioflavin T and illuminated with ultraviolet light, the deposits emit bright green fluorescence 20.

 - pathological cerebral amyloid angiopathy changes are seen in ~80% of those with Alzheimer's disease (Aß-42) 5-13